 - Nice Job Breaking It, Hero!: Killing Dr. Gero's son as a child led to the future timeline becoming plagued by androids and the present to be attacked by Cell.

-- No-Holds-Barred Beatdown: Delivers a brutal on to Nappa, with an extended pummeling and bent something back the way it wasn't supposed to bend.
+- No-Holds-Barred Beatdown: Delivers a brutal one to Nappa, with an extended pummeling and bent something back the way it wasn't supposed to bend.
 By the end Nappa couldn't even stand.

-- No-Sell: When Frieza tries to interrupt Goku's Badass Boast by shooting in the face, Goku is barely phase and then finishes it.
+- When Freeza tries to interrupt Goku's Badass Boast by shooting in the face, Goku is barely fazed and then finishes it.

 Goku: Could've been.